 How to get there:

 By car/scooter: From eastern Hsinchu, take highway 109 to Jianshi Township until you reach the turnoff to Smangus.
 It's about a 2 hour drive from Guanxi township in Hsinchu.
+If you are looking for car rentals in Hsinchu, you can also search Qeeq here, Klook here, or KKDay here.
+You can also check out our car rental guide here.

 Tour: You can take a day tour to Smangus with Klook here.